menu

 Demographics

 Mullen is a somewhat ethnically-diverse village.
 The people who call Mullen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mullen residents report their race to be White.
-Important ancestries of people in Mullen include German, European, English, Irish, and Italian.
+Important ancestries of people in Mullen include German, European, English, Irish, and Swedish.

 Notable & Unique Neighborhood Characteristics